OfficeDev/office-js-docs-pr/docs/excel/custom-functions-requirements.md

 ---
 ms.date: 05/03/2019
 description: Learn how to use custom functions on different platforms.
-title: Custom functions requirements (preview)
+title: Custom functions requirements
 localization_priority: Priority
 ---
-# Custom functions requirements (preview)
+# Custom functions requirements

 Custom functions are currently available on the following platforms: